 In 2012, seven former inductees were recognized during the American Royal World Series of Barbecue Hall of Fame Induction Ceremony.
 They included Rich Davis, Fred Gould, Speed Herrig, Mike Mills, Carolyn Wells, Gary Wells and John Willingham.

 These barbecue pioneers are joined each year by three new inductees that demonstrate a crowning achievement in barbecue excellence in three distinct categories.
 These inductees are chosen and honored from the following categories: Business/Industry, Pitmaster, and Celebrity/Humanitarian.

 2013 Barbecue Hall of Fame Class

 Adam Perry Lang, Celebrity/Humanitarian

-Nominees for 2014 will be announced in May and honored during the Barbecue Hall of Fame Induction Ceremony which will take place during the American Royal World Series of Barbecue® on Saturday, October 4, 2014.
+The 2014 Inductees will be honored during the Barbecue Hall of Fame Induction Ceremony which will take place during the American Royal World Series of Barbecue® on Saturday, October 4, 2014.